Quill-OS/inkbox.ddns.net/README.md

-# inkbox.ddns.net
+# InkBox official website

-InkBox Project official website source
+This repository is the official source code for the [InkBox website](https://inkbox.ddns.net/).
+To make changes, submit a pull request.